peelstnac/peelstnac.github.io/_posts/2025-09-12-gicar-hausdorff.md

 author: Freeman Cheng
 tags: ["math"]
 abstract: |
-    This report was written for <a href="https://artsci.calendar.utoronto.ca/course/mat437h1">course</a> on K-Theory and $C^*$ Algebras taught by Prof. <a href="https://www.mathematics.utoronto.ca/people/directories/all-faculty/george-elliott">George Elliott</a>, produced after many hints from Prof. Elliott.
+    This report was written for <a href="https://artsci.calendar.utoronto.ca/course/mat437h1">course</a> on K-Theory and $C^*$ Algebras taught by Prof. <a href="https://www.mathematics.utoronto.ca/people/directories/all-faculty/george-elliott">George Elliott</a> in 2023, produced after many hints from Prof. Elliott.

     We compute the ordered $K_0$ group associated of the GICAR (Gauge Invariant Canonical Anticommutation Relation) Algebra and use it to solve the Hausdorff moment problem.
 ---